What part for direct electrification in 2050 ?

 As for land transport, dedicated for a decade by many documents to the total electrification, the possibilities of electrification are important.
 Very high even for urban and suburban transport.
 For the transport of goods, apart from the part that can be modally transferred from the road to the rail, thermal engines can reach and serve the most remote villages.

 For individual vehicles, the proportion of long-distance journeys that account for at least 25% of the kilometers traveled in Europe and the United States should be mentioned.
-None of the alternative solutions can match the advantages of the already known solutions with liquid fuels: it appears already possible to mass produce vehicles of the rechargeable hybrid type at 28 000/33 000 €.
+None of the alternative solutions can match the advantages of the already known solutions with liquid fuels: it appears already possible to mass produce vehicles of the plug-in-hybrid type at 28 000/33 000 €.
 Also available for the general public, we have found for 10 years hybrids from 20 000 €.
 The solutions of the electric battery or hydrogen type can not solve this category of use at a low cost, which until then was totally neglected by the promoters of the “all electric”.

 It is therefore rather a leap forward, ignoring the scientific, technical and industrial realities to try to respond to the climate emergency.